codebypatrickleung/azure-playground/README.md

 ## Application

 The framework I have selected here is Vue.js for the frontend and Python FastAPI for the backend.
+This combination provides a good balance of modularity and simplicity.

 The LLM model utilizes the [model router](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/model-router) (introduced May 2025), enabling the app to route requests to different models based on the request type.
 This seems interesting as we might be able to combine different models for different tasks.

 ## Getting Started